CodeYourFuture/Full-Stack-Project-Assessment/guides/testing/readme.md

 Similar to the backend unit tests we can create tests that verify that the frontend is working as expected in an automated way.

-### Setup
+### Setting up frontend unit tests ⚙️

-To setup frontend tests we have helped you get started by adding a couple tests to `client/test/App.test.js`.
+To setup the frontend tests we have helped you get started by adding a couple tests to `client/test/App.test.js`.
 These would check that the page, after loading, contains enough `<iframe>` blocks, as well as whether the `Remove video` button works as expected, by decreasing the number of `<iframe>`s on the page.
 To run these tests type in the following command:

 ```sh
 npm run test:client
 ```

 Check the response, it will tell you if the tests have succeeded or not.
-You will likely need to update the test to cater for how you have implemented your website.
-For example, if you don't have a button that says `Remove video` but for example opted to put a little trashcan icon instead, you will need to change the sections where the code presses the `Remove video` button to instead find and press your trash icon on the page.
+You will likely need to update the test to cater to how you have implemented your website.
+For example, if you don't have a button that says `Remove video` but for example opted to put a little trashcan icon instead, you will need to change the sections where the code presses the `Remove video` button to find and press your trash icon on the page.

 ### Enable PR tests